RTÉ One: 2000–2009

 Since the late 1990s RTÉ One's prime time schedule is made up of nearly 100% Irish programming, some exceptions include EastEnders, The Midweek Movie, The Big Big Movie and with a few classic repeats intermittently such as Fawlty Towers and Only Fools and Horses.
-RTÉ One's other daytime imports are made up of soap operas (such as the Australian soaps Neighbours and Home and Away, the New Zealand soap Shortland Street, the British soaps Doctors and EastEnders), American detective dramas (including the highly repeatable Murder, She Wrote) and since 2001 they have broadcast American daytime chat shows (including The Doctors and Doctor Phil, they also broadcast Oprah but that is now shown on TV3).
-American dramas broadcast from 2000 to 2009 included ER, The Practice, Prison Break, Damages, Shark, Angel, Two and a Half Men, Medium, Mad Men, and The West Wing.
+RTÉ One's other daytime imports are made up of soap operas (such as the Australian soaps Neighbours and Home and Away, the New Zealand soap Shortland Street, the British soaps Doctors and EastEnders), American detective dramas (including the highly repeatable Murder, She Wrote) and since 2001 they have broadcast American daytime chat shows (including The Doctors and Dr. Phil, they also broadcast Oprah).
+American dramas broadcast from 2000 to 2009 included ER, Grey's Anatomy, The Practice, Prison Break, Damages, Shark, Two and a Half Men, Medium, Mad Men, and The West Wing.
 British dramas Spooks and Waking the Dead have also aired on the channel.
 During the 2000s RTÉ broadcast the ITV soap The Bill over two half-hour episodes Monday to Friday at 17:30, rather than the original hour-long episodes.
 RTÉ One also broadcast the revived ITV soap, Crossroads.

 2010–2019

 RTÉ One launched its 2010 schedule with The Mentalist as a replacement for the long running Sunday night drama ER.
 Other imports included Who Do You Think You Are? both the British and American versions which coincided with their broadcast of the Irish version.
 On 4 August 2010, RTÉ launched its schedule which included imports Mad Men and Masterchef Australia.
 RTÉ One also broadcast Packed to the Rafters, The Bill, Medium and McLeod's Daughters.
 Daytime repeats now include Desperate Housewives, The Good Wife and Brothers & Sisters.
 New episodes of The Good Wife move to RTÉ One in 2013.
 A&E's Longmire began airing in 2013.
-Late Night TV consists largely of imported programming such as Australian drama serials Rush, Blue Heelers and Tangle.
+Late night TV consists largely of imported programming such as Australian drama serials Rush, Blue Heelers and Tangle.

 2020–present

-Mainly Covid-19 to start the new decade.
-New look planned Autumn 2022.
+Mainly COVID-19 to start the new decade.
+New look planned for Autumn 2022.
+New idents for the 1st time since November 3, 2006 on April 25, 2023.